High School for Teaching and the Professions (10X433)

 Teachers with more than 3 years of experience: 88%

-Other Features: 10th Grade Seats Available, College Trips, Community School, Community Service Expected, Dress Code, Extended Day Program, FutureReadyNYC School, Health Center, Internships Available, Online Grading System, Orientation, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 SWD Applicant Per Seat, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs
+Other Features: 10th Grade Seats Available, Bilingual Special Education (BSE): Spanish, College Courses Offered, College Courses On Site, College Trips, Community School, Community Service Expected, Dress Code, Expert College and Career Advisor On Staff, Extended Day Program, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internships Available, Online Grading System, Orientation, Paid Internships, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 SWD Applicant Per Seat, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs

 English Language Learner Programs: Transitional Bilingual Education: Spanish